History of the Los Angeles Angels: Before the Angels (1940–1960)

 For many years prior to the Angels' establishment, there had been talk of an existing American League team relocating to Los Angeles.
 In 1940, the St. Louis Browns asked AL owners for permission to move to Los Angeles, but were turned down.
 They planned another move for the 1942 season, and this time got permission from the league.
 A schedule was even drawn up including Los Angeles, but the bombing of Pearl Harbor in December 1941 made major-league sports of any sort on the West Coast unviable.
-In 1953, there was again talk of the Browns moving to L.A. for the 1954 season, but the team was sold and moved to Baltimore instead as the Orioles.
+In 1953, there was again talk of the Browns moving to Los Angeles for the 1954 season, but the team was sold and moved to Baltimore instead as the Orioles.
 There were on-again, off-again discussions between city officials and the Washington Senators regarding a possible move.
 There were also rumors that the Philadelphia Athletics' move to Kansas City in 1955 was a temporary stop on the way to Los Angeles.

-In the end it was the National League that first came to the city, in the form of the Brooklyn Dodgers.
+Ultimately, it was the National League that first came to the city, in the form of the Brooklyn Dodgers.
 Dodgers owner Walter O'Malley purchased the Pacific Coast League's Los Angeles Angels in early 1957 from Chicago Cubs owner Phil Wrigley.
 Under the rules of the time, he also acquired the rights to a major league team in Los Angeles, which he used to move the Dodgers there a year later.
 Under ordinary circumstances, that would have precluded any subsequent American League presence in the Los Angeles area.
 However, in an effort to prevent the proposed Continental League from becoming a reality, in 1960 the two existing leagues agreed to expand, adding two teams to each league.
 The understanding that expansion teams would be placed in cities without major league baseball quickly broke down since efforts to create the Continental League were driven by parties interested in restoring National League baseball to New York.
 When the National League placed a team in New York City (the Mets) as its tenth franchise to begin play in 1962 (thus canceling the Contential League), the American League announced plans to place an expansion team in Los Angeles, to begin play in 1961.